kozydot/korrent-android/README.md

 1. Go to **Build** -> **Build Bundle(s) / APK(s)** -> **Build APK(s)**.
 2. The APK will be located in `KorrentAndroid/app/build/outputs/apk/debug/app-debug.apk`.

+## Acknowledgements

+The core logic for interacting with 1337x was heavily inspired by the excellent [py1337x](https://github.com/hemantapkh/1337x) Python library by Hemanta Pokharel.
 ## Notes

 *   This application interacts directly with the 1337x website.
 Website structure changes may break functionality.